-You’ve probably been told countless times that “breakfast is the most important meal of the day” and yes—that’s a given.
+You’ve probably been told countless times that “breakfast is the most important meal of the day,” and yes—that’s a given.
 What’s not as simple?
-Knowing how to make a healthy breakfast that’s actually appealing.
-The key to getting a healthy breakfast each day is mixing it up with these healthy breakfast ideas that are just as delicious as they are nutritious, so you don’t fall into a breakfast rut and decide that a box of glazed doughnuts are the way to go.
+Knowing how to make a healthy breakfast that’s appealing.
+The key to getting a healthy breakfast each day is mixing it up with these healthy breakfast ideas that are just as delicious as they are nutritious, so you don’t fall into a breakfast rut and decide that a box of glazed doughnuts is the way to go.
 (Been there, done that.)
 Here are six healthy—non-boring—breakfasts to keep in your rotation.

 What’s your favorite breakfast recipe?
 Let us know in the comments below!

 For more great recipe ideas, make sure to check out our fast and easy recipe videos!